-1, 2, 3.
+1, 2.
 Food Study.
 Discussion of the fundamental problems of food in relation to health; study of the composition, nutritive value, and digestibility of common foods; principles of food selection and preparation.
-Table service and menu planning in the spring quarter.
-Three credits; autumn, winter, spring; M. W., 8:55.
+Three credits; autumn, winter; M. W., 8:55.
 Laboratory, M. or W., 1:15-4:00.